This blog post is inspired by the 15 (or so) incredible women that have reached out to me over the past few weeks with new babies.

 I do think that the biggest frustration around keeping babies close is the fact that:

-a) Our expectations don’t met reality.
+a) Our expectations don’t meet reality.
 If someone prepared us prenatally for what life would look like after having a baby, I think we would be a lot more open to accepting the first year.
-If you knew that you would be up all night parenting, and that your baby would spend all day sleeping on you or near you, and that you were not going to have time to clean the house or do laundry and that it would be REALLY HARD, then we wouldn’t be so frustrated when this became our reality.
+If you knew that you would be up all night parenting, and that your baby would spend all day sleeping on you or near you, and that you were not going to have time to clean the house or do laundry and that it would be really hard, then we wouldn’t be so frustrated when this became our reality.
 No one tells you how isolating it feels to be home all day with a baby glued to your chest.

 b) That our culture no longer supports the new mother.
 We don’t have the village and the tribe that once helped a mother raise her baby.
 More and more women are expected to do it all without any help.
 Some families I have met have the mother working part-time in the first year and still trying to meet the needs of her baby and keep a clean home and put a meal on the table.
 Some of my clients in the United States are going back to work at 3 months and trying to find a way to pump enough milk for their baby, find childcare for their baby and then manage all of the emotion that comes along with being separated from a brand new baby.

 Social media is also not friendly to new moms.
 We see pictures of perfectly put together moms just hours after having a baby.
 This is not the norm.
-I HIGHLY recommend staying away from social media and dr. Google in the first year.
+I highly recommend staying away from social media and dr. Google in the first year.
 It is important for a mother to find her own way without feeling pressure from others to do something that doesn’t feel right.
-It is hard enough to get through the first year (it actually doesn’t get any easier as they get older but that is a whole other blog post) but to be constantly comparing your baby to others or your life to the picture-perfect instagram mom is enough to take all the joy out of being a mother to a new baby.
+It is hard enough to get through the first year (it actually doesn’t get any easier as they get older but that is a whole other blog post) but to be constantly comparing your baby to others or your life to the picture-perfect Instagram mom is enough to take all the joy out of being a mother to a new baby.

 As a side note, if you want a really great book about attachment, I would highly recommend Hold On To Your Kids by Gabor Mate and Gordon Neufeld.

-5. CONNECT WITH A IBCLC… It is really so important to make sure that if you plan to breastfeed, you find someone who can support your breastfeeding goals.
+It is really so important to make sure that if you plan to breastfeed, you find someone who can support your breastfeeding goals.
 Make sure that they are listening and you are clear about how you are feeling throughout the process.
 If you are exhausted, and it is no longer working for you, let them help… If you feel like you can’t do it anymore… tell them to support you while you stop.
 Make sure that you are working with them as it relates to sleep as well.
 Within the first three months of breastfeeding, your supply is hormonally driven.
 After three months, it is based on how many times your breasts are being emptied.
 If your baby gives you longer stretches at night and you are missing those feeds, this impacts your supply.
 If you are feeding on a schedule, this impacts your supply.
 If your baby is distracted during the day and not eating as much, this impacts your supply.
 If your baby is waking up several times at night and eating, they might be doing their job – keeping up your supply.
 On a similar note, your body produces more milk at night because your prolactin levels are higher and therefore if baby is distracted during the day, or if you have started solids early and are using them as a meal (please do ask your LC about this), then they will eat more at night because it is dark, the snuggles are nice, and the milk comes more easily.

-****Lactation Consultants are also a MUST SEE for any baby with colic or reflux.
+****Lactation Consultants are also a must-see for any baby with colic or reflux.
 They will help you to figure out why your baby is ‘colicky’ or why baby has reflux.
 They will look at your latch, your let-down, help to look for food allergies, etc. Use this resource.

-7. TAKE A LOOK AT YOUR SLEEP ENVIRONMENT… This is a really big one for new babies.
+This is a really big one for new babies.
 You want to make sure that the environment is perfect.
 If it is too hot, your baby will not want to sleep.
 If it smells like cleaning products or any other strong scent, baby’s sleep might be interrupted.
 If you are turning on a night light to change a diaper, baby may not want to go back to sleep.
 If your child is highly sensitive and their pj’s are itchy or have tags or the detergent you are using is bothering their skin, then this could impact their sleep.
 If your house is noisy around bedtime, consider a white noise machine.
 Is the air dry?
 Environment is really key to a good sleep.

 Have a look at your lifestyle – do you like to get out of the house?
 Do you like to hike or walk as a family?
 If you do, you will want your baby to get used to sleeping in the stroller or in the carrier.
 Again, don’t worry that they will never sleep in their crib.
 Most babies that I work with before the age of 6 months need at least one motion nap a day and I will say that it is rare to see a baby at this age taking all of their naps in the crib.
 Some babies before 6 months want nothing to do with naps in the crib and this is also ok.
 Switch up your naps – maybe you snuggle a nap, use the carrier for a nap, get out in the stroller for another nap.

 One of my clients was joking with me the other day about how she has lost all of her baby weight because she had a reflux baby and needed to walk him in the stroller to get him to sleep.
-Her and her husband have been laughing because it is the ONE and only good thing they could come up about reflux.
+Her and her husband have been laughing because it is the one and only good thing they could come up with about reflux.

 As a somewhat related note – motion naps are amazing for getting the last nap of the day as it is often so hard to get.
-30 MINUTE NAPS FOR THE FIRST FIVE MONTHS ARE COMPLETELY NORMAL and are enough.
+30-minute naps for the first five months are completely normal and are enough.
 Motion naps will help you get these little catnaps.
-Your baby might take 8, 30 minute catnaps in the day and that is completely fine.
+Your baby might take 8, 30-minute catnaps in the day and that is completely fine.

 You cannot take care of your baby if you do not take care of yourself.
 We do self-care for our children and our family.
 We come back in a better headspace and are much more patient and understanding when we have taken care of ourselves.
 You also do not want to model self-sacrificing behaviour as this is not what you would want your child to do when they grow up.
 They need to know the importance of caring for themselves.